jamiegonzalez/idk/Getting-Started:-Tutorial.md

 3. Download the tutorial files to your hard drive from the [ERPLAB documentation area](.).
 The data and related files are in a folder named **Test_Data**, which you can put anywhere on your computer's file system.

 4. In Matlab, navigate the current directory to the **Test_Data/S1** folder.
 This is where the data from the first subject we will be processing is located.
-Above the Matlab command window, there is a drop-down folder path displaying the current directory (see screenshot below).
-Click on the **browse** button to the right of the current directly and choose the **S1** folder.
+Above the Matlab command window, there is a drop-down folder path displaying the current directory, (see screenshot below).
+Click on the **browse** button to the right of the current directory and choose the **S1** folder.
 The top of the window will then look something like this (although the details depend on what operating system you are using):
 ![GUI](./images/Tutorial/Tutorial_Getting-Started_1.png)

 5. In the EEGLAB menu bar, select **File > Load existing dataset**